PetraWLeka/Website-Dashboard_Smart_Warteg/README.md

 Turn on the local mqtt broker which will connect to localhost:1883

-Turn on node-red and import node-red in the ../Dashboard/node_red.json folder
+Turn on node-red and import node-red from node_red.json

 Deploy node-ed

-Now on cmd, go to the existing folder manage.py, ..\Dashboard\projectuas
+Now on cmd, go to the existing folder manage.py, ..\projectuas

 Run py manage.py runserver